 |State||State population||Fatal crashes||Deaths|

-In 2018, the number of motor vehicle fatalities varied widely across all 50 states.
-Texas had the highest number of fatal crashes, 3,305, and Washington D.C. had the lowest, 30.
+In 2019, the number of motor vehicle fatalities varied widely across all 50 states.
+California had the highest number of fatal crashes, 3,316, and Washington D.C. had the lowest, 22.

-Population size is an important factor — Texas’ population is nearly 40 times than that of Washington D.C., and Texans may be driving longer distances than D.C. drivers.
+Population size is an important factor — California’s population is nearly 56 times that of Washington D.C., and Californians may be driving longer distances more frequently than D.C. drivers.

 Insurance companies know that more people on the road can lead to more car accidents, which is part of the reason why drivers who live in big cities or dense areas often pay more for car insurance than drivers who live in less population-dense locales.